pwharned/linear_algebra_cpp/README.md

       return 0;
     }

-### Deconstructors
+### Destructor

-Now I am told we need something called a deconstructor.
+Now I am told we need something called a destructor.
 This is because we need to use dynamic memory allocation.
 This is typically something that in a language like Python and JVM based languages like Scala we never think about - all memory allocation is dynamic. ( In reality the JVM bulk allocates a portion of the available underlying memory when it starts up and then manages it for you, so this process is opaque to the user).

 However in C++ this is not the case.
 Local and global variables are allocated to the stack, and dynamically allocated memory is put on the heap.\
 \